Ray Island: The Essex Serpent

 The marshy landscape also formed part of the inspiration for The Essex Serpent, by Sarah Perry.

+The Turnglass

+Ray and Mersea are the setting for The Turnglass, by Gareth Rubin.

 Folklore

 A bear is said to have escaped from a ship onto the island and killed a group of fisherman who had landed there.

-There is also the tale is of a drunkard who chased his wife and daughter into the marshes, however he was drowned by the rising tide.
-It has been claimed his shouts can be heard along with the panting of the mother and the baby's crying.
+There is also the tale is of a drunkard who chased his wife and daughter into the marshes but he was drowned by the rising tide.
+It has been claimed that his shouts can be heard along with the panting of the mother and the baby's crying.

-It is also claimed there is the ghost of a Roman centurion and the sound of a horses hooves can be heard.
+It is also claimed there is the ghost of a Roman centurion and the sound of a horse's hooves can be heard.

 Access

 General public access is by boat via the Ray Channel from Mersea.
-There is also an old pathway from The Strood that winds through the maze of salt marshes called the Bonner's Saltings for over a kilometre to reach the island including single-plank bridges without handrails.
-Footpath access for Trust members, from 1 March to 31 August.
-General public access using your own boat.
-It is important to check the state and times of the tide as the pathway floods.
-Camping is banned by the trust.
+If using your own boat, it is important to check the state and times of the tide.
+Camping, barbecues and fires are banned by the trust.